RuggeroVisintin/SparkEngineWeb/README.md

 * `npm run build:dev` to build the engine in development mode
 * `npm run build:docs` to build the documentation directory
 * `npm run clean` to clean the dist folder
+* `npm run serve:examples` to serve examples in a local webserver, getting rid of annoying CORS issues and similar.
+Requries `npm run build:*`

 ## Usage